eldevyas/eldevyas/README.md

 # Hi There!

-I am Yassine Chettouch, currently pursuing my Digital Developement degree majoring in computer science from ISTA NTIC HAY RIAD at Rabat.
+I am Yassine Chettouch, currently pursuing my Digital Developement degree majoring in computer science from NTIC HAY RIAD at Rabat.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: